astuder/icp-101xx/README.md

 ## Breakout Boards

-This repository includes the design files for two styles of breakout boards in the folder [extras/KiCad](./extras/KiCad).
+This repository includes the design files for three breakout boards in the folder [extras/KiCad](./extras/KiCad).
 These breakout boards were designed with Kicad 5.x.

 The ICP-101xx is a 1.8V part, but the boards include a voltage regulator and I2C level-shifter.
 This allows to interface the sensor to 2.8V, 3.3V or 5V logic.